 Scattered Violence Erupts At Large, Left-Wing Berkeley Rally

-A mostly peaceful demonstration turned violent in Berkeley, Calif., when left-wing counter-protesters clashed with right-wing protesters and President Trump supporters on Sunday.
+A mostly peaceful demonstration turned violent in Berkeley, Calif., when left-wing counter-protesters clashed with right-wing protesters and Trump supporters on Sunday.

 Thousands of people held a "Rally Against Hate" in response to a planned right-wing protest that never got off the ground.